izam-mohammed/Bootcamp/README.md

 ## License

-The content of this repository is licensed under the [MIT License]().
+The content of this repository is licensed.
 Feel free to use, modify, and distribute the code as long as you retain the original license headers.